-The University of Virginia School of Nursing welcomes applications from international students for its graduate degree programs.
-International applicants need to submit the regular admissions application plus these additional requirements.
+The School of Nursing welcomes applications from international students for its graduate degree programs.
+International applicants must submit the regular admissions application plus these additional requirements.

-Applicants must have a RN license from a US state at the time you submit your admissions application.
-If offered admissions to a graduate program, you must obtain a RN license in Virginia before you can enroll in any classes.
-If you do not currently have a RN license in the US, consult with the Commission on Graduates of Foreign Nursing Schools (www.cgfns.org) and the Virginia Board of Nursing (http://www.dhp.virginia.gov/nursing/) for the steps needed to obtain a Virginia RN license.
-To transfer your RN license from overseas to the US, you may need to have your license and prior nursing education evaluated by the Commission for Graduates of Foreign Nursing Schools (www.cgfns.org), submit scores from English language testing examinations, and pass the NCLEX-RN examination.
+Applicants for all graduate programs other than PhD must have an RN license from a US state at the time they submit their admissions application.
+If offered admission to a graduate program, you must obtain an RN license in Virginia before you can enroll in any classes.
+If you do not currently have an RN license in the US, consult with the Commission on Graduates of Foreign Nursing Schools and the Virginia Board of Nursing for the steps needed to obtain a Virginia RN license.
+To transfer your RN license from overseas to the US, you may need to have your license and prior nursing education evaluated by the Commission for Graduates of Foreign Nursing Schools, submit scores from English language testing examinations, and pass the NCLEX-RN examination.
 If you received your nursing education overseas, this review and testing process could take 1-2 years in total.
-The RN license is not required for applicants for the Direct Entry MSN (Clinical Nurse Leader) program since this program is for non-nurses.
+The RN license is not required for applicants for the direct entry MSN (Clinical Nurse Leader) since this program is for non-nurses.

 The posted admissions deadlines for the various programs are fixed.
 International applicants must submit all materials for consideration well before the deadline date to be considered.
 It is strongly recommended that international applicants have all materials submitted (including English language testing and credentials evaluation) 2 months before the regular application deadlines.

-All international graduate students accepted for the Fall semester must enroll in the summer English for Academic Purposes course administered by the Center for American English Language and Culture.
-This course covers academic English content as well as material about the University, libraries and city of Charlottesville.
-Students are reponsible for the fees for this program.
+All international graduate students accepted for the fall semester must enroll in the summer English for Academic Purposes course administered by the Center for American English Language and Culture.
+This course covers academic English content as well as material about the University, libraries, and the city of Charlottesville.
+Students are responsible for the fees for this program.

-The admissions committees reserve the right to interview any applicant to the graduate nursing programs at UVa.
-For most international applicants, this would be a telephone interview.
+The admissions committees reserve the right to interview any applicant to the graduate nursing programs at UVA.
+For most international applicants, this would be a video interview.
 You would be contacted by the Office of Admissions and Student Services if an interview is requested.